sheetal2552/yo-yo/readme.md

 - [hyperscript](https://npmjs.com/hyperscript) - alternative to template literals
 - [diffhtml](https://npmjs.com/diffhtml) - alternative to morphdom

-There are also UI problems that `yo-yo` does not currently address, but it's easy to use other modules alongside `yo-yo` to create your own framework.
+There are also UI problems that `yo-yo` does not currently address, such as events.
+But it's easy to use other modules alongside `yo-yo` to create your own framework.
 We might even add some of these to `yo-yo` in the future:

 ### CSS